dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 risk of post-quantum transition delay: `l + d > q`, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
-As opposed to key exchange and KEMs, it may not be obvious why there is urgency for an adoption of post-quantum signatures; namely, while encryption is subject to store-now-decrypt-later attacks, there may not seem to be a parallel notion for authenticity, i.e., 'store-now-modify-later attacks'.
+In terms of risk to data confidentiality guarantees and therefore key exchange and KEM algorithms, application of this equation is straightforward.
+In contrast, it may not be obvious why there is urgency for an adoption of post-quantum signatures; namely, while encryption is subject to store-now-decrypt-later attacks, there may not seem to be a parallel notion for authenticity, i.e., 'store-now-modify-later attacks'.